-Welcome to my new Monday series on how to pack a little bit of crafting into each and every day, the Creative 15 series.
-If you are like me and have so many irons in the fire that you can’t keep up with, how do you make time to create each day?
+Welcome to my new FLASH FRIDAY series on how to create each day using our Creative 15 method.
 How do I come up with the energy to be creative?
 This series will help you get crafting 15 minutes at a time.
 You will be amazed at how fast those 15 minute increments can add up to beautiful creative layouts.

 INTRODUCTION TO CREATIVE 15